The Miseducation of Lauryn Hill

-The Miseducation of Lauryn Hill is the debut solo studio album by American rapper and singer-songwriter Lauryn Hill.
-It was released on August 25, 1998, by Ruffhouse Records and Columbia Records.
+The Miseducation of Lauryn Hill is the debut solo studio album by the American rapper and singer-songwriter Lauryn Hill.
+It was released on August 19, 1998, by Ruffhouse Records and Columbia Records.
 Recorded after Hill's band Fugees went on hiatus, the album is almost entirely written and produced by Hill.
 It is a concept album about educating oneself on love, with lyrical themes encompassing relationship complexities, interpersonal conflicts, motherhood, and faith.
 Predominantly a neo soul and R&B record, Miseducation also incorporates hip-hop, reggae, and soul, and features guest appearances from Carlos Santana, Mary J. Blige, and D'Angelo.

 After touring with the Fugees, Hill became romantically involved with Jamaican entrepreneur Rohan Marley and became pregnant with their first child.
 The pregnancy, as well as other circumstances in her life, inspired Hill to create a solo album.
 Recording sessions for Miseducation took place from September 1997 to June 1998, initially in New York and New Jersey, before relocating to the Tuff Gong Studios in Kingston.
 There, Hill collaborated with a group of musicians known as New Ark to write and produce the songs.
 "Commissioner" Gordon Williams supervised the project, and Che Pope and James Poyser contributed to a majority of the tracks.
 Hill strived to differentiate her musical style from that of the Fugees, and wrote songs discussing the turmoil within the group.
 To avoid mainstream trends and an overproduced sound, live instrumentation was incorporated into the recordings.